rishix23/rishi-patel/Learning/DevOps Roadmap/AWS/aws_cert.md

 - Policy attached to user/role maps to -> local db user
 - **Only used for authentication not authorization**
+- IAM database authentication works with MySQL and PostgreSQL, and With this authentication method, you don't need to use a password when you connect to a DB instance, instead, you use an authentication token

+## RDS Enhanced Monitoring

+Enhanced Monitoring provides real-time metrics, including CPU utilization, memory usage, disk I/O, and more

 ## RDS Custom